tboedhram/file-sync/README.md

 *File paths should be relative to the location specified for Root Location.*
 *This is labeled as "Files to Ignore" during setup*
-*This configuration only applies in server mode.*
+*This configuration only applies in Send mode and Bidirectional mode.*